z00logist/linguistics-thesaurus/Thesaurus/Language/Inner-Structure/Phonology/Advanced/Phonological-Processes.md

 ## Types of Phonological Processes

-There are several common types of phonological processes:
 - Assimilation happens when a sound becomes more similar to a neighboring sound, while dissimilation makes a sound less like the surrounding ones.
 - Insertion, or epenthesis, refers to adding an extra sound, whereas deletion, or elision, involves omitting a sound.
 - Metathesis is when sounds are reordered, and palatalization occurs when consonants shift closer to palatal sounds.